-For any student who is opting out at this stage, remove their envelope and consent form from their desk and put an N in the 'Outcome' column of the Data Collection Record and give them a word search activity, suggest they do some quiet reading or work on a piece of homework.
+For any student who is opting out of the survey at this stage, remove their envelope, consent form and the post code and DoB data collection sheet from their desk and put an N in the appropriate column of the Data Collection Record and give the student a word search activity, suggest they do some quiet reading or work on a piece of homework for the rest of the lesson.

 Students may also have said they do not want to take part when the questionnaires were being handed out so you will need to check that the ones that are returned to you by the teacher or pupil helping are all absent or if some are dissenting students.
+Write 'opt out' on the envelope of any students dissenting at this point.